GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: The Proposed Model

 \subsection{Prediction and Loss}

-Upon completing the sequential information update, we proceed to predict the next location the user is likely to visit.
+Having encoded the user's dynamic preference evolution into the trajectory embedding $\mathbf{E}_{\mathrm{traj}}$, the final step is to predict the next likely visit.
 Our method also forecasts potential transitions between categories and regions to aid in the next location prediction.
 In other words, we integrate the results from these multiple tasks to formulate the final recommendation.
 Here, we use POI prediction as an illustrative example; the prediction process for the other tasks is analogous.
 The total prediction loss is the sum of these individual losses:

 Our prediction component performs scoring from both the hyperbolic and tangent spaces.